lpcia/Solarized-for-Arduino-IDE/README.md

 ## Arduino IDE Solarized!!!

-My attempt at Solarizing the Arduino IDE  (The rtf file has all my notes.)
+My attempt at Solarizing the Arduino IDE  (The rtf file has all my notes including tips for the dark version)

 ![Result](doc/example1.png)